Swing Trading

 Cons

-- Exposure To Overnight And Weekend Price ‘Surprises’ – Swing trades are typically held overnight or over the weekend.
+- Exposure to Overnight and Weekend Price ‘Surprises’ – Swing trades are typically held overnight or over the weekend.
 This exposes traders to risks, such as price gaps or impactful news and events that may happen during after-hours or weekends.
 Such events can trigger the stop loss of swing trade positions in the market.

-- Can Miss Out On Quality Long Term Trends – Swing traders usually aim to enter a trade when a price swing is on the horizon.
+- Can Miss Out On Quality Long trends – Swing traders usually aim to enter a trade when a price swing is on the horizon.
 But in doing so, they may end up missing out on solid long-term trends in underlying financial assets.
 For instance, a stock such as Apple has appreciated for a long time and would have been very profitable for a trader that held it all along.
 But a swing trader would have only booked minimal profits along the way.

 - Market Timing Is Difficult – Swing trading heavily relies on technical analysis to forecast medium-term price swings in the market.
 But market timing is an incredibly difficult endeavour even for experienced traders because price behaviour can be very random and choppy during the short term.